 The vast majority of the work I do on my site is done locally on my laptop and then pushed to the server when it’s ready.
 However, there are occasions where I want to try something directly on the live site.
 It’s a personal site, so I don’t care as much about accidentally breaking something.
 But what this means is that I have a full checkout of my website source on the server, not just a bare repository as is often discussed in posts about setting up push-to-deploy.
 However, git really doesn’t like you pushing into the current branch of a non-bare repository, and by default won’t let you do it:

-% git push origin master Total 0 (delta 0), reused 0 (delta 0) remote: error: refusing to update checked out branch: refs/heads/master remote: error: By default, updating the current branch in a non-bare repository remote: error: is denied, because it will make the index and work tree inconsistent remote: error: with what you pushed, and will require 'git reset --hard' to match remote: error: the work tree to HEAD.
+% git push origin main Total 0 (delta 0), reused 0 (delta 0) remote: error: refusing to update checked out branch: refs/heads/main remote: error: By default, updating the current branch in a non-bare repository remote: error: is denied, because it will make the index and work tree inconsistent remote: error: with what you pushed, and will require 'git reset --hard' to match remote: error: the work tree to HEAD.

 As the error message indicates, there’s good reason for this, since it will leave the repository in